Natural language processing and Computational social science

-Language is a crucial outcome from, and contributor to, complex social processes.
-What we say and how we say it has a mutual dependence with our social background and interactions, including factors like age, ethnicity, relationships, ideology, affect, etc. While the interdependence between language and social factors has received attention in both natural language processing (NLP) and the (computational) social sciences (CSS), these two fields still exist largely in parallel, holding back research insights and potential applications.
-This proposal aims to advance the joint computational analysis of social sciences and language by explicitly involving social scientists, NLP researchers, and industry partners.
+Language is perhaps the most salient outcome of complex social processes.
+We do not expect teenagers to speak like senior citizens, and we recognize the mutual dependency between language and social factors.
+Although this interdependence is at the core of models in both natural language processing (NLP) and (computational) social sciences (CSS), these two fields still exist largely in parallel, holding back research insights and potential applications.
+This workshop aims to advance the joint computational analysis of social sciences and language by explicitly involving social scientists, NLP researchers, and industry partners.

 This workshop series builds on a successful string of iterations, with dozens of interdisciplinary submissions to make NLP techniques and insights standard practice in CSS research.
 Our focus is on NLP for social sciences - to continue the progress of CSS, and to integrate CSS with current trends and techniques in NLP.